Thermodynamics, Phase Transitions, and Geodesic Structure of F(R)-Phantom Banados-Teitelboim-Zanelli (BTZ) Black Holes: Introduction

 The concept of \textit{phantom} fields dates back to Einstein and Rosen (1935) \cite{ER}, who proposed a bridge-like structure based on a Reissner--Nordstr\"{o}m solution with an imaginary charge $q^2 \rightarrow -q^2$, corresponding to a field with negative kinetic energy-known as a spin$ -1$ \textit{phantom} field.
 This concept was later developed in various contexts \cite{Visser}.
 Since then, a wide range of \textit{phantom} black hole solutions with distinct physical behaviors have been investigated \cite {PBH1,PBH2,PBH3,PBH4,PBH5,PBH6,PBH7,PBH8,PBH9,PBH10,PBH11,PBH12,PBH13,PBH14,PBH15} .

-The remarkable similarity between the thermodynamic behavior of charged AdS black holes and that of a liquid gas system was first observed by Chamblin \textit{et al.} \cite{Chamblin1,Chamblin2}, who highlighted the van der Waals\^{a}\euro ``like phase transition structure in such systems.
-Subsequently, Kubiznak and Mann \cite {Kubiznak2012} extended this analogy by interpreting the cosmological constant $\Lambda$ as the pressure in the thermodynamic phase space, where the conjugate pair of volume and pressure forms a natural thermodynamic pair.
+The remarkable similarity between the thermodynamic behavior of charged AdS black holes and that of a liquid-gas system was first observed by Chamblin \textit{et al.} \cite{Chamblin1,Chamblin2}, who highlighted the van der Waals-like phase transition structure in such systems.
+Subsequently, Kubiznak and Mann \cite{Kubiznak2012} extended this analogy by interpreting the cosmological constant $\Lambda$ as the pressure in the thermodynamic phase space, where the conjugate pair of volume and pressure forms a natural thermodynamic pair.
 This formulation gave rise to extensive studies of the $P-V$ criticality in black hole thermodynamics.

 The phase transition of black holes can be studied through two complementary approaches: the classical thermodynamic method and the geometrical thermodynamic framework.
 In the classical perspective, similarities between AdS black hole phase transitions and van der Waals fluids have been established through analogies with the Ehrenfest equations.
 The pioneering work of Banerjee \textit{et al.} \cite {Banerjee2011A,Banerjee2011B,Banerjee2012} generalized Ehrenfest relations for black holes, identifying key conjugate variables such as $V \leftrightarrow Q$ and $P \leftrightarrow -U$, thereby enabling black hole systems to be viewed within a grand-canonical ensemble and their phase transitions to be analyzed accordingly.